Keith-Web3/Chat-application/README.md

 Users can create and join public channels.
 They can send messages to the entire channel, and other users in the channel can see those messages in real-time.

 ### Video Calls
 Users can initiate video calls with each other.
-The video call feature is implemented using WebRTC, which allows for real-time communication between peers.
+This feature is only supported on private messsaging channels i.e channels with only two users as the video-calling feature is implemented using WebRTC, which only supports peer-to-peer connection.

 ## Technologies Used
 The following technologies were used to build this chat application: